cjchand/logstash-agent/README.md

+# Side Note

+Check out the different branches for pre-built parsers for common log types, such as:

+* feature/nginx-parser: "Does what it says on the tin" :)
+* feature/apache-parser: Ditto
+* feature/rmq-metrics-ingest: If RMQ Management Plugin is installed, various queue, vhost, server, etc metrics are ingested and put into ES.

+I have accompanying dashboards that take advantage of these parsers, which I will add to the respective branches.
+Stay tuned!

 # Overview

 This repo is a simple bit of pre-canned config and extension of the official Logstash container.
 The intent is to use Logstash in a container as a client deployment option (vs installing it natively), with the following focuses: